191st Street station: 21st century

 The elevators at this station closed on February 1, 2020, so they could be replaced.
 Work was expected to be complete in February 2021, but was accelerated; the elevators reopened on November 24, 2020.
 The station remained open during the work via the exit to Broadway.
 The new elevators are equipped with CCTV cameras, a back-up power supply, and technology that allows for quicker response times to elevator malfunctions.
 The rear boarding areas of two of the elevators, originally closed to the public, were reopened to provide additional points of entry to reduce crowding.
 While the elevators were closed, a temporary M191 shuttle bus service was operated between the Broadway and St. Nicholas Avenue entrance; it was suspended from May 9 to July 1, 2020, due to the COVID-19 pandemic in New York City, and ultimately did not run after July 26, 2020.

+Over the weekend of January 19–21, 2024, low barriers were installed at the edges of the station's platforms.
+The yellow barriers, spaced along the length of the platform, do not have sliding platform screen doors between them.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.